 5.0 Units.
 3 lecture and 6 lab hrs/wk.
 Prerequisite: CHEM 132.
-Advisory: A college-level English course.

-The first semester of the one-year organic chemistry course for chemistry, biology, biochemistry, chemical engineering, environmental and health sciences, premedical, and predental majors.
-(CSU/UC) CSU Area B-1 and B-3, IGETC Area 5A and 5C
+The first semester of the one-year intensive organic chemistry sequence for students majoring in chemistry, environmental science, biochemistry, chemical engineering, cell and molecular biology, and related fields; and for students satisfying premedical, predental, and other health science prerequisites.
+The study of fundamental topics, including structure, function, stereochemistry, nomenclature, reactions, mechanisms and multistep synthesis of organic compounds.
+(CSU/UC) CSU Area B-1 and B-3, IGETC Area 5A